coleslawbrakers/www.colefamily.page-src/content/posts/2020-09-28/black_hills.md

 ![lead_makerspace](lead_makerspace.jpg)

-An antique piece of Artwork in a church that is now an Crafts Shop:
+An antique piece of Artwork in a church that is now an Arts & Crafts shop:

 ![lead_arts](lead_arts.jpg)